Examples of “Ethnic” Trade Cards are found below…

 … unless you are comfortable confronting images from America’s troubled history of race relations.

-ABOVE: Round Bottom Ginger Ale bottle presented by African-American waiter.
+ABOVE: Round Bottom Ginger Ale bottle presented to consumers by an African-American waiter.

 Manufactures – Sprague, Warner & Company, Chicago / Scarce Card featuring a period representation of a Black waiter.